 Personal and Professional Interests Go By The Wayside

 Often, coercive control leads to boundaries being breached and then broken down, never to be reconstructed.
 The victim will be forced to let the abuser break a boundary through various forms of manipulation and control, including gaslighting, name-calling, and other tactics.
 One example would be performing an act in the bedroom that the victim had never wanted to do or had no interest in.
-The abuser may berate the victim, call them terrible things, or even threaten to do something, such as turn a loved one against the victim, in order to have the act performed.
+The abuser may berate the victim, call the victim terrible things, or even threaten to do something, such as turn a loved one against the victim, to have the act performed.

 How Does Coercive Control Impact the Abused After the Relationship?